PazilatNur/Election_Analysis/README.md

 - Diana DeGette: recieved 73.8% of the total votes.
 - Raymon Anthony Doane: recieved 3.1% of the total votes.

 A handsome vistory is achieved by a large amount of 272,892 votes goes to **Diana DeGette**.
-Diana DeGette became our undouthful winner with her winning over 73% of total votes.
+Diana DeGette became our undouthful winner with her winning over 73% of the total votes.

 ## Election-Audit Summary